-STANDARD 6

 Educational Signage Regarding Pollinators

 UTRGV commits to educating the campus and broader community about pollinator-friendly landscaping principles by labeling the plants in campus pollinator gardens and posting signage to explain how beneficial insects provide a natural process for pest management and pollination.
-We will post signs across campus gardens, cafeterias, cafes, and student unions to explain the role of pollinators in food production during Bee Campus USA events at UTRGV.
+Signs have been posted across both the Edinburg and Brownsville campus to explain the role of pollinators in food production and to indicate that UTRGV is part of Bee Campus USA.